rlawjdghek/rlawjdghek.github.io/_posts/Paper&Knowledge/2021-08-14-paper_tips.md

 #### Introduction

-1. CCTV surveilance and the facial recognition technology is <u>on its way</u> to becoming ubiquitous in large cities around the world.
+1. CCTV surveillance and the facial recognition technology is <u>on its way</u> to becoming ubiquitous in large cities around the world.
 [Understanding the Privacy of Facial Recognition Embeddings.]

 2. In this paper, <u>our goal is twofold</u>; we investigate ...